MoseleyBioinformaticsLab/GOcats/doc/guide.rst

    * Within the Python interpreter to explore the Gene Ontology graph (advanced usage, see :doc:`tutorial` for more information).

-      1. Navigate to the module directory within the project directory, open a Python 3.4+ interpreter, and import
+      1. Navigate to the project directory, open a Python 3.4+ interpreter, and import GOcats:
-      GOcats:

       .. code:: bash